nejcm/bundle-size-reporter-action/README.md

 files (_rollup-plugin-size-snapshot_) or actual files.
 Check _reports_ and _tests_ folder in the repository for examples.

-> !
-Does not work with files with different names accross branches (eg.:
-> bundlers that produce different/hashed file names each build)

 ## Inputs

 **paths** - _[Required]_ Paths to bundle size json files or folder containing